top of page

 The Puerto Rican folkloric tradition of green medicine and home remedies has always served as an integrated system of holistic healing.
 To give a brief idea of some of its characteristics . . .

-targeting our abundant and accessible resources (neighboring plants) to prevent and cure sickness,
+teaches about abundant and accessible resources (neighboring plants) suitable for preventing and curing diseases;

-putting people in direct contact with diverse local resources.
+puts participants in direct contact with these resources.

 In spite of these great benefits, during the years of exodus from our countryside into urban environments (especially during the 1950s, 60s and 70s) many boricuas (Puerto Ricans) adopted and internalized the message that our ancestral medicine was only practiced out of ignorance or poverty.
 The people learned to perceive this tradition as inferior, something that only had a place among those who could not aspire to the care of doctors and pharmaceutical preparations.